codess-aus/DP-100/deploy.md

 REST API.

 You should not set the pipeline as the default for the endpoint. **Every endpoint has one default pipeline**.
 When you publish a new pipeline under an existing endpoint, you can choose to make it the default pipeline for that endpoint.

+The Publish button will not deploy the model as a web service endpoint.
+To deploy the model as a web service endpoint, you need to navigate to the Models menu on ML studio, select the model you want to deploy, and click the Deploy button.

+The Publish button creates a REST endpoint to the pipeline that other users/developers/data scientists can make calls to.
+It provides an endpoint with a key-based authentication.

+The Publish button does not run the pipeline.
+To run the pipeline against the test dataset, which is part of the model, you need to click Submit on the designer canvas.